Where to donate to help victims of Turkey and Syria earthquakes

 British Red Cross

-The British Red Cross has launched the Turkey-Syria Earthquake Appeal to support Red Cross Red Crescent emergency responders on the ground in Turkey and Syria.
+The British Red Cross has launched the Turkey-Syria Earthquake Appeal where you can give a donation to support Red Cross Red Crescent emergency responders on the ground in Turkey and Syria.
 The responders are meeting the immediate needs of the survivors of the earthquakes.

 Donate here.